eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 ### The Approval-STAR Gap

 Under perfect conditions, STAR is objectively more accurate than Approval.
-However, the VSE gaps narrows under all friction scenarios.
+However, the VSE gap narrows under all friction scenarios.
 The systems calculate very close VSE.
 The gap is too small to strongly conclude that one system is actually stronger than the other (which I interpret as that greater complexity being entirely unjustified), but it appears certainly suggestive that STAR's advantage over Approval is not robust to friction.

 Approval Top-2, on the other hand, clearly wins out in simulations over STAR and Schulze except for the "coma model" (which is competitive with STAR).
 It's not even close.
-Even under mild friction, Approval Top-2 is significantly more accurate than STAR so long as voter are "awake" to the runoff, and this grows as friction worsens.
+Even under mild friction, Approval Top-2 is significantly more accurate than STAR so long as voters are "awake" to the runoff, and this grows as friction worsens.
 This is with and without removed noise in the runoff step.

 As long as voters are at least "awake" by the runoff step--becoming aware of both candidates, even if they are misinformed about their true utilities--Approval Top-2 still manages to outperform STAR by a mile.
 This gap widens further under the clear-eyed assumption, where voters are perfectly informed, but I was surprised by how much of a difference just being aware of the candidates in the runoff step made.